 In our conversations Eva would often mention Frankie Howerd and how they became friends, finding him bits of work when, as a Gunner in the Royal Artillery, he was stationed at the Garrison in Shoeburyness from 1940 to 1942.

 According to Mr. Howerd in his autobiography ‘On the Way I Lost It’ (ISBN 049101807X) in that time he had some success with concert parties.
 In his own words, “[these] revived my interest in “Talent Nights”, and one was held at the Palace Theatre at neighbouring Westcliff-on-Sea”.
 Dressed in khaki, he introduced his chosen song-to-be, ‘She Sits Among The Cabbages And Peas’, but, before he had a chance to sing a note, he heard, from the wings, the manager’s voice hiss “Get off!” and down came the main tab (curtain)!
 The manager, in no uncertain words, told Frankie that he would not tolerate such filth and to get out of his theatre!
 (David Simpson, archivist, adds: This is really fascinating.
 According to further research by Peter, the most likely date for this aborted performance is autumn 1940.
 However, the Palace closed in June 1940, and there are no records of any further shows until the theatre reopened in 1944.
-Which is, of course, not to say that this ‘Talent Night’ didn’t go ahead: it could have been a one-off hire.
-Unfortunately, there’s no advertising for such a show, or report about it, in the ‘Southend Standard’, so we are left with the tantalising possibility that Westcliff missed out on one of the earliest performances by this great comedian.
-Happily, Frankie Howerd did subsequently perform at the Palace, in August 1989 in ‘An Evening with Frankie Howerd’.
-One wonders whether he finally got to sing this song to a Westcliff audience on that occasion!)
+Which is, of course, not to say that this ‘Talent Night’ didn’t go ahead: it could have been a one-off hire; unfortunately, there’s no advertising for such a show, or report about it, in the ‘Southend Standard’.
+There was, however, a Palace cinema in Shoeburyness, very close to where Frankie was stationed.
+This was very popular with the troops and, although rather a relatively modest picture house – see photograph below – it is a much more likely venue for one-off shows such as this ‘Talent Night’.
+So, as Peter says, we are left to speculate whether Frankie’s memory let him down, or whether a researcher assisting with his autobiography simply assumed he was referring to the better-known of the two Palaces.
+Happily, Frankie did subsequently perform at the Palace Theatre, in August 1989 in ‘An Evening with Frankie Howerd’.
+One wonders whether he finally got to sing this song on that occasion!)

 When Eva herself eventually passed away I wrote to Frankie to tell him and he sent me a nice letter of thanks.
 I am sure that I still have it somewhere.
 I hope I’ll find it again someday soon; however my filing system might prevent me doing so for quite some time yet.